gaboesquivel/about-lift/readme.md

 ## Why EOSIO?

 EOSIO is third generation blockchain software that allow us to build scalable and secure applications with a friendly UX.
-It's flexible permission system is what allows this type DAC to build on top of it.
+It's flexible permission system is what allows this type DAC to built on top of it.

-## No BP Candidacy

-The Pura Vida DAC focuses on Dapps, Open Source tools, education and conservation; Not the blockchain layer, no BP candidacy.

-## The Pura Vida Proxy

-Will vote for the most Pura Vida block producers.